 Many Australians are making efforts to reduce energy use at home.
 At the same time the amount of energy used by households across the country is increasing as more, and often larger, homes are built and the number of household appliances increases.

 No matter where you live, or what your budget, you can make considerable energy savings by following the ideas and suggestions on Your Energy Savings.
-You'll not only improve the comfort of your home and save money on energy bills—you'll also help reduce greenhouse gases and the impact on our environment without compromising on lifestyle.
+You'll improve the comfort of your home, save money on energy bills and also help reduce greenhouse gases and impact on the environment without compromising on lifestyle.